iml-wg/HEPML-LivingReview/README.md

     *  Classical papers

-        *  Neural Networks and Cellular Automata in Experimental
+        *  Neural Networks and Cellular Automata in Experimental High-energy Physics
         *  Finding Gluon Jets With a Neural Trigger

 *  Classification.